ucb-stat133/stat133-fall-2017/syllabus/posts.md

 - Keep an ideal reader in mind when writing the post.
 Preferably, that ideal reader should be you.
 - You can also pretend that your audience are other Stat 133 students (the instructor is NOT your audience).
 - If you are writing the post with a very specific type of reader in mind, then please mention your assumptions about who the content is targeted to.
-- You should submit your post to your github repository ofr the Stat 133 HWs.
+- You should submit your post to your github repository for Stat 133 HWs.
 - Perhaps the simplest format for a post is using an Rmd file that generates output as a `github_document`.
-- But you could also include supporting material (slides, scripts, shiny app).
+- But you could also include supporting material (e.g. slides, scripts, shiny app).